dentolos19/PasteMystNet/README.md

 [![](https://img.shields.io/badge/Made%20With-Visual%20Studio-blue?logo=visual-studio&style=flat-square)](https://visualstudio.microsoft.com)
 [![](https://img.shields.io/nuget/v/PasteMystNet?label=NuGet&logo=nuget&style=flat-square)](https://www.nuget.org/packages/PasteMystNet)

 PasteMystNet is a simple API wrapper for [PasteMyst](https://paste.myst.rs)!
-It is really simple to use and works with almost any platform, get started using this library by following the instructions below.
+It is really simple to use and works with [any .NET platform](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md#platform-support), get started using this library by following the instructions below.

 > **NOTE**: I messed up on the versioning scheme but I will continue doing it because I want consistency.
 So be sure to take note of the changelogs of each version!